Artsplendr/AI-for-Medical-Diagnosis/README.md

 # AI-for-Medical-Diagnosis

-Deep learning is finding more and more application in the field of medicine, e.g. it helps doctors to diagnose medical disorders more precisely.
+Deep learning is finding more and more application in the field of healthcare & medicine, e.g. it helps doctors to diagnose medical disorders more precisely.
 DeepLearning.AI / Coursera offers a great course “AI for Medical Diagnosis”.
-If you are interested in this area, this course is definitely worth to take.

 The learning material of this course is divided into 3 weeks: